gabor-meszaros/reporchestrator/README.md

 1. `black reporchestrator.py` succeeded
 2. `pylint reporchestrator.py` ideally 10.0/10.0 score
 3. `pytest` has no failing test
-4. `pytest --cov-report term --cov=reporchestrator tests/` should report 80% coverage or more (especially if new features were added)
+4. `pytest --cov-report term --cov-branch --cov=reporchestrator tests/` should report 80% coverage or more (especially if new features were added)

 Thank you.